 An asset can be tangible or intangible because it is defined by the ability to own it and convert it into a monetary value.
 Broadly, assets can be defined in two ways depending on whether they are in connection with a financial instrument or a company.

-Underlying assets are the financial instruments that define the price of a derivative, and as such the profit or loss from a derivative trade such as a spread bet or CFD.
-Underlying assets can comprise shares, indices, commodities, currencies, bonds, options or ETPs.
+Traditionally, assets were the subject of investments, bought outright in the hope they would increase in value.
+With the rise of online trading, assets have also become used to define the price of derivative products, and as such the profit or loss from a derivative trade such as a spread bet or CFD trade.
+Underlying assets can include shares, indices, commodities, currencies, bonds, options or ETPs.

-When you trade a derivative, you are speculating on the price movement of the derivative’s underlying asset, which is often known as the market.
+When you trade using a derivative product, you do not take ownership of the asset.
+Instead, you speculate on the price movement of the underlying asset, which is often known as the market.
 If you correctly predict that the underlying asset will increase in value, the trade will result in profit.
 If you predict that it will increase in value and its value subsequently drops, the trade will result in a loss.